-From the regulators' broad umbrella view of complex drug products (incorporating biologicals, non-biological complex drugs or NBCDs and hybrids of the two), the Medicines Discovery Catapult postulates that the specific technologies that would benefit from innovation and support include but are not limited to any biological or non-biological drug that falls under one or more of these categories:
+From the regulators' broad umbrella view of complex drug products (incorporating biologicals, NBCDs and hybrids of the two), the Medicines Discovery Catapult postulates that the specific technologies that would benefit from innovation and support include but are not limited to any biological or non-biological drug that falls under one or more of these categories:

-Complex APIs

-Drug-dendrimer conjugates, glatiramoids, polymeric compounds, antibody drug conjugates, oligonucleotide conjugates, N acetylgalactosamine (GalNAc)-siRNA conjugates.
+Complex APIs Drug-dendrimer conjugates, glatiramoids, polymeric compounds, antibody drug conjugates, oligonucleotide conjugates, GalNAc-siRNA conjugates.
 Complex dosage forms/formulations Nanomedicines such as liposomes, polymeric/solid-lipid/inorganic nanoparticles, polymersomes, micelles, nanocrystals, colloids, microbubbles, other carriers (chitosan-based carriers for example), albumin-bound agents, extracellular vesicles (exosomes, microvesicles), extended release injectables.

-Complex routes of delivery

-Products with a non-systemic site of delivery, including intratumoural, targeted therapies.
+Complex routes of delivery Products with a non-systemic site of delivery, including intratumoural, targeted therapies.